-All new international students in F-1 or J-1 status are required to attend International Student Orientation January 6, 2014.
+All new international students in F-1 or J-1 status are required to attend International Student Orientation..
 Please see the International Student Orientation page for details regarding which date you must attend.

 Important note, all undergraduate degree seeking students must attend their College Orientation, in addition to the International Student Orientation.
 Graduate students are encouraged to attend the Office of Graduate Studies and department orientations.

-Prior to the International Student Orientation, you are required to view and submit the quiz for the "Maintaining Lawful F-1/J-1 Student Status" webcast.
+Prior to the International Student Orientation, you are required to complete the iTriton Online Training program that can be accessed here.

 Every UC San Diego student is assigned a UC San Diego email account.
 To activate your account, you may either: